Aafia1223/Q-AChatbotforKSU/README.md

 4- In main.py, in the Config section, put the path of the menu_hierarchy.json to JSON_FILE_PATH.

-5- First run main.py and then app.py in different terminals.
-To run them:
+5- Run main.py by following these instructions:

-    - Ensure both terminals direct to the folder main.py and app.py are in
+    - Ensure the terminal directs to the directory these files are stored in

-    - To run main.py, type this in its terminal: -m uvicorn main:app --reload
+    - To run main.py locally, type this in its terminal: uvicorn main:app --host 0.0.0.0 --port 8000

-    - To run app.py, type this in its terminal: streamlit run app.py
+    - Open this on the browser to see the result: http://127.0.0.1:8000/

 Updates will be made soon